Where is the Silicon Prairie?

-They're business owners, technology mavens, journalism school graduates, night owls, social media gurus...okay, take back that last one, but they are a lot of things.
-Overall, they're individuals who care about and are interested in seeing our region's entrepreneurs and creatives succeed.
-To see the current team of contributors visit our contributors page.
+They’re business owners, technology mavens, journalism school graduates, night owls, social media gurus and more.
+Overall, they’re individuals who care about and are interested in seeing our region’s entrepreneurs and creatives succeed.

-Send a brief email to firstname.lastname@example.org explaining who you are and what you'd like to contribute to SPN.
-Please do not put the time into writing a guest post or recording a guest video before you've contacted Danny.
-It's best to decide on a direction together.
+Send a brief email to editor [at] siliconprairienews [dot] com explaining who you are and what you’d like to contribute to SPN.
+Please do not put the time into writing a guest post or recording a guest video before you’ve contacted us.
+It’s best to decide on a direction together.

 Fill out our Job Request Form with the job or internship listings and a short description of your company.
 You can also choose to feature your job listing for a weekly fee.

-Please contact firstname.lastname@example.org to learn more.
-We're looking forward to speaking with you.
+Please contact sales [at] siliconprairienews [dot] com to learn more.
+We’re looking forward to speaking with you.

-Our mascot, Analog, is a prairie dog, which according to Wikipedia is a burrowing rodent (not an actual dog) native to the grasslands of North America.
-I won't offer up any puns between the work we do at SPN and the activities of prairie dog, I'll let you dig into that yourself, but here's the short story: It was illustrated by Andy Van Engen and named by Robert Murphy, who suggested the name in a contest we ran in April 2009.
+Our mascot Analog is a prairie dog, which according to Wikipedia, is a burrowing rodent (not an actual dog) native to the grasslands of North America.
+He was illustrated by Andy Van Engen and named by Robert Murphy, who suggested the name in a contest we ran in 2009.

-Email firstname.lastname@example.org and we'll get back to you as soon as possible.
+Email info [at] siliconprairienews [dot] com and we’ll get back to you as soon as possible.

-Our primary focus is to highlight entrepreneurs and creatives on the Silicon Prairie, whether it's an interview with an individual or reporting on a startup's latest product.
+Our primary focus is to highlight entrepreneurs and creatives on the Silicon Prairie, whether it’s an interview with an individual or reporting on a startup’s latest product.
 Additionally, we post event announcement and recaps that we feel would be of interest to our audience.
-We also have features, such as Five in Five and Tools for the Trade, which add a different element to our stream of content.
-Occasionally we'll post something that doesn't fit our regular mold, but rest assured, there's a good reason to the madness.
-If you have any questions regarding our content, please contact email@example.com.
+We also have features, which add a different element to our stream of content.
+Occasionally we’ll post something that doesn’t fit our regular mold, but rest assured, there’s a good reason to the madness.
+If you have any questions regarding our content, please contact editor [at] siliconprairienews [dot] com.

-Amongst other considerations, we're interested in passionate, hard working and dedicated individuals.
-If that's you or someone you know, please email firstname.lastname@example.org and fill out the form under News Tip or Pitch.
+Amongst other considerations, we’re interested in passionate, hard working and dedicated individuals.
+If that’s you or someone you know, please email editor [at] siliconprairienews [dot] com.

-All our RSS feeds are located at siliconprairienews.com/subscriptions.
+All our RSS feeds are located at siliconprairienews.com/feed.